 Above we looked at lighting for your home.
 Warm lighting is used for rooms where you want to create a cozy atmosphere, such as the living room or the bedroom.
 In a bathroom or office you use cooler lighting so that you can see everything clearly and work in a concentrated way.
-But which type of light color is best used in the office?
-Productivity is very important and therefore several studies have been done into which color temperature works best in an office situation.
+But which type of light colour is best used in the office?
+Productivity is very important and therefore several studies have been done into which colour temperature works best in an office situation.

 Various studies have shown that our productivity is higher when we work under cooler lighting than under warm lighting.
 Other studies have shown that daylight offers various health benefits.

-Researchers at the University of Greenwich found that employees who work under lighting with a high color temperature are a lot more productive.
+Researchers at the University of Greenwich found that employees who work under lighting with a high colour temperature are a lot more productive.
 The work performance increased due to an increase in mental acuity, vitality and alertness.
 In addition, the subjects became less tired and showed less sleepiness.

 The reason for this is that blue light leads to the reduced production of melatonin.
 This fabric ensures that we become drowsy.
 Something that you obviously do not want in your workplace.
 We therefore advise you to use neutral white light or daylight at your office.
 Our Pro High Lumen LED panels are ideal for this.
-These come in different light colors:
+These come in different light colours:

 |Warm white 3000K||Neutral white 4000K||Daylight white 6400K|